rm511130/Tanzu-Workshop-TKGI/README.md

    - You only have one worker node.
    - The results also show that 21% of 2 vCPUs (2000m) are being consumed.

-- Let's scale your cluster horizontally by adding an additional K8s worker node:
+- Let's scale your cluster horizontally by adding an additional K8s worker node using the following command:

 ```
 pks resize $user-cluster --num-nodes 2